Dumitru Prunariu: Publications

 Prunariu is a co-author of several books regarding space technology and space flight and has presented/published numerous scientific papers.
 His PhD thesis produced new developments in the field of space flight dynamics.

 Personal life

-Prunariu is married to Crina Prunariu, a retired diplomat from the Romania's Ministry of Foreign Affairs, and has two sons and three grandchildren.
+He is married to Crina Prunariu, a retired diplomat from the Romania's Ministry of Foreign Affairs, and has two sons and three grandchildren.

 He is the voice of the robot BURN-E in the Romanian dubbed version of the animated film WALL-E made by Disney Pixar.